realadammatthew/humbleberger/src/copy/did-yeshua-really-rise-from-the-dead.md

 Dear Jewish friend, I understand the weight of this claim.
 It is not easy to consider that Messiah might have come—and that we, as a people, missed Him.
 But I invite you to examine the evidence, both from history and from our own Scriptures.

 The first followers of Yeshua were all Jews.
 They did not abandon Judaism; they believed Yeshua was the fulfillment of the Torah and Prophets.
-As Peter preached in Jerusalem shortly after the resurrection: "This Jesus God raised up, and of that we all are witnesses" (Acts 2:32).
+As Peter preached in Jerusalem shortly after the resurrection: "This Yeshua God raised up, and of that we all are witnesses" (Acts 2:32).

 The tomb was empty.
 The witnesses were many.
 The Scriptures pointed forward.
 The Messiah lives.